 - Invalid

-typevalues warn and fall back to"r-shinylive" - Invalid platforms/architectures are filtered out with a warning
+typevalues warn and fall back to autodetect. - Invalid

-- Window dimensions below 100 pixels warn and use defaults
+- Window dimensions under 100 pixels warn and use defaults.